How to Be Successful Selling Products from Home

 - What is the price of the product?
-Non-consumables, like jewelry and home goods may not have repeat sales, they tend to be priced higher and therefore offer the opportunity for greater revenue per sale.
+Although non-consumables like jewelry and home goods may not have repeat sales, they tend to be priced higher and therefore offer the opportunity for greater revenue per sale.

 - Who will buy this product?
 It might seem easier to sell a product that appeals to a broad segment, but goods with a narrower customer base can be successful if that aligns with your own personal network of friends and acquaintances.
-For instance, if you are the mother of preschoolers, toys, and books for young children will appeal to the people you know, for now at least.
+For instance, if you are the mother of preschoolers, then toys and books for young children will appeal to the people you know, for now at least.

 - Is the product a luxury item or a necessity?
 Luxury items usually have a higher price point and do well around the holidays.
 However, in tough economic times, sales of luxury items become much more difficult.

 Understand Costs and Compensation

-Unilevel plan: In this plan, you recruit as many people to your downline as you can, and they will stay in your downline as long as you are selling.
+Unilevel plan: In this plan, you recruit as many people to your downline as you can, and they will stay in your downline as long as you continue selling.
 This is often known as a party plan.
-Monetary success is driven as much by recruitment as by sales, both for you and your downline.
+You'll derive monetary success as much by recruitment as by sales, both for you and your downline.

 Stairstep or breakaway plan: This is the most common type of plan.
 New distributors or associates that you recruit can eventually break away from your downline when they reach a predetermined volume or number of downline distributors of their own.
 On the flip side, you can break away from your upline, too.
 This plan emphasizes sales over recruitment.

 Binary and other compensation plans: In a binary plan you are limited to two distributors at the top of your downline, and sales volume in their downline is the source of success.
 Typically these plans have weekly payouts.
 There are many similar types of plans with various numbers of distributors and levels of downline.

 In addition to choosing a type of plan, research the terms and fees associated with specific plans, starting with a few essential questions.